Luang Phor Djua Piyasilo of Wat Klang Bang Keow: Biography and Thai Amulets

 Biography of the Most Venerable Luang Phor Djua Piyasillo from Wat Klang Bang Keow

 Luang Phor Djua Piyasillo (also known as Luang Pu Chuea Piyasilo) was one of the most respected monks in Nakhon Pathom province, Thailand.
-Born on May 15, 1925, in Nakhon Chai Si district, he dedicated his entire life to the practice of Theravāda Buddhism and the transmission of spiritual knowledge from the famous Wat Klang Bang Keow.
+Born on May 15, 1925, in the Nakhon Chai Si district, he dedicated his entire life to the practice of Theravāda Buddhism and the transmission of spiritual knowledge from the famous Wat Klang Bang Keow.

-Origins and youth
+Origins and Youth

-Ordination and spiritual training
+Ordination and Spiritual Training

 At the age of 26, he entered monastic life at Wat Klang Bang Keow, an ancient temple founded during the Ayutthaya period and renowned for its esoteric lineages.